SBR0409/UVE_EyeTracker_-SpatialFrequency/README.md

 5. Run humanoid.py for ROI Gaze summary bar plot for humanoid stimuli

 6. Run robotic.py for ROI Gaze summary bar plot for robotic stimuli

+7. Run getBehaviorAnalysisData.py to get ROI Gaze summary for Human and Mechanical Images (with subplots for each Likeability and MH rating bracket).
+      - Upon execution, this message is printed:
+      ```
+      Successfuly created HumanROI.png and MachineROI.png
+      ```
+*Note: Some files are imported and used in other codes(which are executed).
+Change to these files will affect many others as well.*